-We have an interesting spread of clients, some that ‘get it’ and some clients that are preoccupied with cost.
+We have an interesting spread of clients in our printing company, some that ‘get it’ and some clients that are preoccupied with cost.

 “We don’t have the budget for that…” they say.